M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 |:---|:---|:---|
 | ``4.2`` | Following the creation of the documentation issue after a negative ticket evaluation | Helpdesk officer |

-When the ticket was evaluated negatively then, choose the following tags:
+When the ticket was evaluated negatively then, as the NHD, choose the following tags:
 -  **Type of ticket**: out-of-scope
+-  **Ticket priority**: Select the appropriate priority level from the list
--  **Ticket assignee**: choose from the list the name of the assigned HD member
+-  **Ticket assignee**: Select the assigned helpdesk member(s) and their email address from the list
 -  **Ticket Status**: Deleted

 #### 8.5.
 Follow NHD SOP for Ticket Handling